safademirhan9/active-directory-visualizer/README.md

 **1. Start Neo4j:**

-- Ensure the Neo4j server is running.
+- Ensure the Neo4j server is running and accessible at `http://localhost:7687`.

+**2. Run the Active Directory Environment with a VM:**

+- Ensure your AD environment is set up with test data.
+- Create Users, Computers, and Groups in your AD environment.
+- Ensure the AD environment is accessible from the machine running the C# application.

 **2. Run the Core (C#) Application:**